LPCN 1148 – Management of Liver Cirrhosis

 About Indication:

 Liver cirrhosis is the histological development of regenerative nodules surrounded by fibrous bands.
 Patients with cirrhosis typically have a years-long silent, asymptomatic phase (compensated cirrhosis) until decreasing liver function and increasing portal pressure move the patient into the symptomatic phase (decompensated cirrhosis).
 Transition to decompensated cirrhosis is marked by clinical events including ascites, encephalopathy, jaundice, and/or variceal hemorrhage.
-Decompensated subjects survive on average less than 2 years.
+Decompensated subjects survive on average less than two years.
 Common causes of liver cirrhosis include alcoholic liver disease, non-alcoholic fatty liver disease (“NAFLD”), chronic hepatitis B and C, primary biliary cirrhosis (“PBC”), and primary sclerosing cholangitis (“PSC”) and some patients have liver disease of unknown cause (cryptogenic).

-Cirrhosis caused more than 2 million deaths , with over 500,000 people living with decompensated cirrhosis in the U.S. Non-alcoholic fatty liver disease is the most rapidly increasing indication for liver transplant.
+Cirrhosis caused more than two million deaths , with over 500,000 people living with decompensated cirrhosis in the U.S. Non-alcoholic fatty liver disease is the most rapidly increasing indication for liver transplant.
 62% of those on the liver transplant (“LT”) waitlist are male and the economic burden (approximately $812,500/transplant) is high and continues to increase.
 Each year about half of the approximately 17,000 people in U.S. on the LT waitlist undergo transplant, while nearly 3,000 patients either die or are removed from the list because they were “too sick to transplant.”

 Sarcopenia in Cirrhosis